easychainstorage/django-task/README.md

 # django-task
-Simple Django REST aplication to list currency pair and historical in admin site.
+Simple Django REST aplication to list currency pair and historical rates in admin site.

 ## Build and run